COVID-19 and other health-related FAQs

 Yes, submitting a Sample of Work is mandatory.
 Without this, your application will not be considered complete, and the UFP Admissions Committee will not process your application.

 A ‘Sample of Work’ includes any academic or professional work that is representative of your capabilities and interests.
 The sample may take any form: e.g. text, plans, portfolios, audio files and visual media.
 The sample of work should preferably be your individual effort.
-In case you include a work representing team effort, please specify details of your particular contribution and role.
+In case you include work representing team effort, please specify details of your particular contribution and role.

 When will I hear from the selection committee about my application?